 The chef’s knife is the core of any best home kitchen knife set.
 It is the workhorse of the entire band of blades.
 No matter what cutting or prepping job you need, this will be the handiest option.

-Chef’s knife is typically 8-inches long with a slightly curved blade.
+A chef’s knife is typically 8-inches long with a slightly curved blade.
 The edge is either beveled or tapered to the ground.
 The slightly curved-shaped blade ensures a continuous rocking motion during chopping, mincing, and slicing.

 The Chef knife has the heaviest blade of all a set includes.
 The weight works for better cutting and balancing during any prep job.